-Certain portfolios may seek to earn additional income through lending their securities to certain qualified broker-dealers and institutions on a short-term or long-term basis.
-A portfolio may lend portfolio securities on a short-term or long-term basis, in an amount equal to up to one-third of its total assets as determined at the time of the loan origination.
-When a portfolio lends its securities, it receives collateral (including cash collateral), at least equal to the value of securities loaned.
-The portfolio may earn income by investing this collateral in one or more affiliated or non-affiliated cash management vehicles.
-It is also possible that, due to a decline in the value of a cash management vehicle in which collateral is invested, the portfolio may lose money.
-There is also the risk that when portfolio securities are lent, the securities may not be returned on a timely basis, and the portfolio may experience delays and costs in recovering the security or gaining access to the collateral provided to the portfolio to collateralize the loan.
-If the portfolio is unable to recover a security on loan, the portfolio may use the collateral to purchase replacement security by the time the replacement investment is made, resulting in a loss to the portfolio.
+The Portfolio may seek to earn additional income through lending its securities to certain qualified broker-dealers and institutions on a short-term or long-term basis.
+The Portfolio may lend portfolio securities on a short-term or long-term basis, in an amount equal to up to one-third of its total assets as determined at the time of the loan origination.
+When the Portfolio lends its securities, it receives collateral (including cash collateral), at least equal to the value of securities loaned.
+The Portfolio may earn income by investing this collateral in one or more affiliated or non-affiliated cash management vehicles or in time deposits.
+It is also possible that, due to a decline in the value of a cash management vehicle in which collateral is invested, the Portfolio may lose money.
+There is also the risk that when portfolio securities are lent, the securities may not be returned on a timely basis, and the Portfolio may experience delays and costs in recovering the security or gaining access to the collateral provided to the Portfolio to collateralize the loan.
+If the Portfolio is unable to recover a security on loan, the Portfolio may use the collateral to purchase replacement security by the time the replacement investment is made, resulting in a loss to the Portfolio.
 In certain circumstances, individual loan transactions could yield negative returns.
-Janus Capital intends to manage the cash collateral in an affiliated cash management vehicle and will receive an investment advisory fee for managing such assets.
-The cash collateral may be invested in time deposits.
+Janus Capital intends to manage a portion of the cash collateral in an affiliated cash management vehicle and will receive an investment advisory fee for managing such assets.